DHDPIC/devart-template/project_posts/2014-02-18-First-Post.md

-What an exciting challenge, but not a lot of time to make something from scratch; but here goes...

 This feels like an ideal opportunity to explore some of the exciting technology we have been itching to play with and find a focused project for.

 ![First Sketch](../project_images/IMG_1515_w.jpg?raw=true "First Sketch")